 Natural attractions in easily accessible land areas of Alaska

 Many tourists to Alaska add a land-based tour to their Alaskan cruise.
 There are real advantages to doing this.
-Cost is not necessarily one of them, since Alaskan travel costs during the summer are quite a bit higher than what many tourists are accustomed to.
+Cost is not necessarily one of them, since Alaskan land travel costs during the summer are quite a bit higher than what many tourists are accustomed to elsewhere in the US.
 But many attractions cannot be seen from only a cruise, nor is there time flexibility during cruises to explore many things.
-Remember that daylight is very long in Alaska during summer and cruise itineraries, usually 8 or 10 hours in port, cut short much of the potential available daylight for land exploration.
+Remember that daylight is very long in Alaska during the summer and cruise itineraries, usually 8 or 10 hours in port, cut short much of the potential daylight for land exploration.

-While the tourist with unlimited time and funds can visit really remote parts of Alaska by small charter float plane flights, here we cover what can be seen more easily by nearly any tourist with a rental vehicle and driving on major roads.
+While the tourist with unlimited time and funds can visit really remote parts of Alaska by small charter float planes, here we cover what can be seen more easily by nearly any tourist with a rental vehicle and driving on major roads.

 Our one (1) Alaskan land trip consisted of flying to Anchorage, renting a standard vehicle, and spending 8 days traveling around the area.
 Our entire route is shown on the map below, so anywhere outside this route we can say nothing authoritative.
-(One of us did spend about a month in Anchorage in March 1987, but that involved mostly going between a hotel and the airport, as I (MD) was flying on research aircraft missions out of Anchorage into winter storms.
-Great for seeing the coastal mountains and glaciers from above but not much else.)
+(One of us (MD) did spend about a month in Anchorage in March 1987, but that involved mostly going between a hotel and the airport – to fly into winter storms on research aircraft missions out of Anchorage.
+It was great for seeing the coastal mountains and glaciers from above but not much else.)

 A kmz file for Google Earth display shows some of the Alaskan natural history attractions we found interesting.
 (Download and open in Google Earth.)

-As far as close to Anchorage, Potter Marsh (also here) is just on the southern edge of the city and has excellent boardwalks to look for birds.
+Close to Anchorage, Potter Marsh (also here) is just on the southern edge of the city and has excellent boardwalks to look for birds.
 The advantage of this location is that if you have a late flight you can prepare your luggage here in the parking lot.
 You can also use the last available time before a flight (or a train ride to your cruise ship departing from Seward) enjoying the marsh.
-During summer there is light until near midnight, so you will probably be alone here.
+During summer there is light until near midnight.

 South of Anchorage